Kia takes stock of the past year and shares what it’s like to stay in one place

 My skin is the healthiest it’s been for a long time.
 Some of this is undoubtedly to do with our move to the country (my pores literally darken after a week in London, yuk).
 Part of it, also, is staying sheltered from the sun, feeling rested and consistently getting enough sleep.

 Life on the road can be tiring.
 It’s difficult to get into a routine, maintain a healthy diet or exercise regularly.
-Being at home means I can take care of my body and that makes a visible difference.
+Being at home means I can take care of my body, which has made a visible difference.

 I worry that I’m not doing my part